Bridges on the River Thames

 Disappointing to generations who have grown up singing about it falling down, the current London Bridge was opened by the Queen in 1973, which was not the golden age of British architecture.
 Despite its heated pavements to stop them icing up in the winter, its ancestor in the picture above must have spun in its grave when the present bridge was unveiled.

 Elsewhere on this website is an excellent article telling the history of London Bridge in detail, but as an overview, there has been a bridge on this site since 50AD, built by the invading armies of Claudius.
 A more permanent one was built a few decades later.
 In 1014, the fleeing Ethelred the Unready pulled the bridge down behind him as he sailed up the river in a vain attempt to stop the invading Danish Vikings, which is believed to be the inspiration for the song.
-The medieval bridge in the picture featured houses and shops, the rents used to pay for the bridges upkeep.
+The medieval bridge in the picture featured houses and shops, the rents used to pay for the bridge's upkeep.
 It became one of the wonders of the world.
-In 1212, a fire killed 3000 people.
-However the bridge escaped the Great Fire of 1666 due to a fire earlier that century at the north end that had created a fire break, protecting the bridge.
-The heads of William Wallace, Guy Fawkes, Jack Cade and Sir Thomas More and others were displayed on London Bridge over the centuries.
+In 1212, a terrible fire on the bridge killed approximately 3000 people, but the bridge escaped the Great Fire of 1666 due to a fire earlier that century at the north end that had created a fire break, protecting the bridge.
+The heads of William Wallace, Guy Fawkes, Jack Cade and Sir Thomas More and others were displayed on London Bridge's gatehouse over the centuries.

 Cannon Street Railway Bridge